Aylr/talks/2020-05-20-udem-pipeline-debt/presentation.md

 # Tests are docs and docs are tests

-Everything is JSON :robot:
+- Everything is JSON 🤖
-Compile to HTML or Notebooks
+- Compile to HTML or Notebooks 🤗
-This means that docs cannot get stale!
+- Docs cannot get stale!

 ---